 2. Apply fusible interfacing (optional), and sew flame pieces together

 For a crisper look, apply paper-backed fusible interfacing to the orange/yellow flames, and reinforce the bond with a zigzag stitch.
 The interfacing is easily ironed on and provides extra stability.

-Then, sew the combined orange/yellow flame pieces to the red outermost flame using a zigzag stitch again.
+Next, sew the combined orange/yellow flame pieces to the red outermost flame using a zigzag stitch again.

 Tip: You can use Fray Check to prevent fraying and replace the zigzag stitch with an embroidered stitch if you’re fancy like that.